SuboptimalEng/cpp-tutorials/000-template/README.md

 ## TL;DR

-- How to set up and run the C++ debugger in VS Code
+- Understanding the basics of assembly code

 ## Video Overview